SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 The entity defines three fields:

 - `metadata`: Stores the path to the information document.
 The document is a PDF that includes business contextual information.
-- `text_chunks` : Stores the individual-created text chunks.
+- `text_chunk` : Stores the individual-created text chunks.
 - `embedding` : Stores the encoded vector embeddings created by an embedding model.

 👉 Save the file.